cagdass/where-is-my-hoca-client/README.md

 Front-end application in React for **Where is my Hoca?**

+Since there is not anywhere else the data is explicitly put, I wrote my own application to:

 * Find the weekly schedules of Bilkent professors.
 * Find the weekly schedules of classrooms.
 * **Not yet implemented:** Query the empty classrooms at a given time.